NeuroTechX/ntx_slack_archive/devices.md

  >Its working when I moved the OpenBCI_GUI application into the application folder.
 Some stuff seem to have changed in Sierra.
 Happy that it is working though!

+2/28/2017 9:04 PM

+ **stephen** :

+ >List of all ECG devices one can wear: <https://forum.quantifiedself.com/t/reliable-wearable-ecg/2653>